Atlas Fusion -- Modern Framework for Autonomous Agent Sensor Data Fusion: Introduction

 \section{Introduction}

-As the world is diving deeper into the problem of self-driving cars and other autonomous robots, there is a large number of sophisticated systems for analyzing data and controlling the specific problems of autonomous behaviour.
+As the world is diving deeper into the problem of self-driving cars and other autonomous robots, there is a large number of sophisticated systems for analyzing data and controlling the specific problems of autonomous behavior.
 However, these systems, like \cite{kato2018autoware} or \cite{li2019aads} are very complex and require dozens of hours to understand the architecture and to be able to start to develop a new solution on top of the existing one.

-As members of the academic community, we are experimenting with many new approaches, and our primary motivation is to search for new ways, how to improve the current state of the art techniques.
-For this purpose, we have designed a system that is aiming at surrounding environment sensing and map building in mobile robotics.
+As members of the academic community, we are experimenting with many new approaches.
+Our primary motivation is to search for new ways and improve the current state-of-the-art techniques.
+For this purpose, we designed a system aiming at surrounding environment sensing and map building in mobile robotics.

-As a result of the AutoDrive research project \url{https://autodrive-project.eu}, our team has created this C++ framework that is focusing on data fusion from the various sensor types into a robust representation of the robot's surroundings model.
-This model of the environment could provide useful information for the planning and decision-making algorithms in the later phase of the agent's pipeline.
+As a result, our team created this C++ framework focusing on data fusion from the various sensor types into a robust representation of the robot's surroundings model.

-It is crucial to mention at the very beginning that we have not created this framework with the idea of high performance, high concurrency, and a multi-threading system.
-We have been focusing on clear architecture, easy scalability, and simple pipeline modification.
-Our primary purpose was to create a platform for fast prototyping and testing of the mapping algorithms.
-Because of this, we have decided to design this software as a single thread, blocking pipeline, which is easy to debug, and the outputs are deterministic.